Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Craft area in the kids' club with a TV, games, and colorful decor.

-I took a photo of a spot without kids, but note there are multiple rooms here – it’s huge.
+I took a photo of a spot without kids, but note that there are multiple rooms here—it’s huge.

-Guests can take advantage of the babysitting services or the Kids For All Seasons club catering to guests ages 5 to 12.
+Guests can take advantage of the babysitting services or the Kids For All Seasons club, which caters to children ages 5 to 12.

 Guests ages 12 and up can also enjoy time away from their parents by visiting the Young Adult Centre, which offers many activities for preteens and teens.